boxcutter/ubuntu/README.md

 default insecure vagrant key when the image is being used outside of vagrant.
 Set `INSTALL_VAGRANT_KEY := false`, the default is true.

+The variable `CUSTOM_SCRIPT` can be used to specify a custom script to be executed.
+You can add it to the `script/custom` directory (content is ignored by Git).
+The default is `custom-script.sh` which does nothing.

 ## Contributing